 In this review of the Prometheus, I am walking you through some of the top features of this over-the-top blaster, and I will share with you my honest thoughts.

 You can purchase the Nerf Rival Prometheus blaster on Amazon.

 What Is the Nerf Rival Prometheus?

 Let’s first decipher the fancy name of this blaster.

-As I explained in my article with the best Nerf Rival blasters, the M in the name means it’s a motorized blaster, the XVIII bit means it was released in 2018, and the 20K bit indicates this blaster has a firing capacity of no less than 200.
+As I explained in my article about the best Nerf Rival blasters, the M in the name means it’s a motorized blaster, the XVIII bit means it was released in 2018, and the 20K bit indicates this blaster has a firing capacity of no less than 200.

 Rival blasters (except for the latest ones) are also named after Greek and Roman mythological figures.
 In this case, the Prometheus was named after a Titan god of fire.
 That name alone, Prometheus MXVIII-20K, reveals so much about this blaster.